-Hereditary breast and ovarian cancer (HBOC) is one of the most commonly inherited breast and ovarian cancer syndromes, and increased the risk of developing breast or ovarian cancer significantly.
+Hereditary breast and ovarian cancer (HBOC) is one of the most commonly inherited breast and ovarian cancer syndromes, and increases the risk of developing breast or ovarian cancer significantly.
 HBOC is due to mutations, or changes, in the BRCA1 and BRCA2 genes, also called the BRCA genes.
-(BRCA1and BRCA2 stand for breast cancer gene 1 and breast cancer gene 2.)
+(BRCA1 and BRCA2 stand for breast cancer gene 1 and breast cancer gene 2.)
 About 1 in 500 people in the United States has HBOC syndrome due to mutations in the BRCA1 or BRCA2 gene.

 Women with alterations in the BRCA1 or BRCA2 gene have an increased risk for developing breast and ovarian cancer.
 Hereditary breast cancer is responsible for 5-10% of all invasive breast cancers and an increased risk of Triple Negative Breast Cancer and Ductal carcinoma in situ (DCIS).1,4

-People with HBOC have an increased lifetime risk of developing certain types of cancers.
-As the name HBOC implies, those cancers include breast and ovarian cancers.
-An individual with HBOCs has up to an 80 percent lifetime risk of developing breast cancer and up to a 40 percent lifetime risk of developing ovarian cancer.
+People with HBOC have an increased lifetime risk of developing certain types of other cancers.
+An individual with HBOC has up to an 80 percent lifetime risk of developing breast cancer and up to a 40 percent lifetime risk of developing ovarian cancer.
 Cancers that develop as a result of the HBOC syndrome generally occur at an earlier age compared with those that develop in people who do not have the syndrome; a woman can develop more than one breast cancer in her lifetime if she has this condition.
 Other cancers associated with HBOCs include prostate cancer, male breast cancer, fallopian tube cancer, pancreatic cancer, and melanoma (skin cancer).1

 What causes HBOC?